-Liz Wilson explains why the common perceptions about our companion Parrots preferring one person can actually be the cause of the problem.
-This article is filled with useful information covering areas such as rehabililtation, controlling aggression and prevention.
+Liz Wilson explains why the common perceptions about our companion Parrots being a one person bird can actually be the cause of the problem.
+This article is filled with useful information covering areas such as rehabilitation, controlling aggression and prevention.

 Having lived in the world of Parrots for over 40 years, it amazes me how many totally invalid Old Wives’ Tales continue to circulate about Parrots.
 Some are just silly – like sexing a Parrot by the sex of the human it prefers.
 (I mean, really?
 That’s why your dog loves you best, right?
 Because it perceives you as being the opposite sex?)

 But one that continues to do serious damage is the premise that it is “normal” for a Parrot to only allow contact with one human.
 Absolutely not!

 Parrots are highly social creatures, and many species live in varying sized flocks at least part of each year.
 But how could you be highly social if you normally only have contact with one other bird?
 That is completely illogical.
 By stating that the one-person bird is “normal”, we are inadvertently setting our Parrots up to fail in our human habitat.

 We all know that Parrots can be problematic companions even on a good day, thanks to the potential for racket, mess and destruction.
 If you add that a Parrot disallows contact with anyone but its favourite person, the probability for loss of home increases exponentially.
 After all, why should other family members have to tolerate living with such an animal?

 Indeed, scores of human relationships are damaged by the forced cohabitation of people with a Parrot that does not tolerate their presence, especially with escalating levels of aggression towards non-favourites as the Parrot approaches maturity.